Joe Friday

-Joe Friday is a fictional character created and portrayed by Jack Webb as the lead for his series Dragnet.
+Joseph Friday is a fictional character created and portrayed by Jack Webb as the lead for his series Dragnet.
 Friday is a detective in the Los Angeles Police Department.
 The character first appeared on June 3, 1949, in the premiere of the NBC radio drama that launched the series.
 Webb played the character on radio and later television from 1949 to 1959 and again from 1967 to 1970, also appearing as Friday in a 1954 theatrical release and a 1966 made-for-TV film.

 Original series

 Friday had joined the police shortly before World War II; Ben Romero was his first partner.
 After Friday was discharged from the U.S. Army, he returned to the police and the pair eventually reunited in the Detective Division, prior to the events of the series.

 Over the earlier run of the series, Friday was partnered with Sergeant Ben Romero (Barton Yarborough), Sergeant Ed Jacobs (Barney Phillips), Romero's nephew Officer Bill Lockwood (Martin Milner), and then (for the rest of the radio run as well as the 1951 television series and the 1954 film) Officer Frank Smith (first Herbert Ellis, then Ben Alexander).
 For the 1960s revival, Friday's partner was Officer Bill Gannon (Harry Morgan).

 During the 1958–59 season, Friday was promoted to Lieutenant, but when the show was revived in 1967, he was again a Sergeant without any on-screen explanation; Webb later explained that in the real LAPD, the Lieutenant rank is a supervisory position and involves less time in the field, which would have changed the structure of the show.

 Friday narrated every story, providing details in voiceover of what happened and where.
 He had several bits of consistently repeated dialogue.

 In many openings, over stock footage of Los Angeles and its inhabitants, Friday would open with the words:

 "This is the city.
 Los Angeles, California."

 As the footage continued, Friday would give assorted details about Los Angeles, from its geography and history to its landmarks and population, the latter of which would often lead to observations about how most of the people are good while some go bad.
 Initially, this opening would conclude with the words "I'm a cop".
 This stock-footage oriented opening occurred in most, but not all, episodes of both the original black-and-white episodes and the color revival episodes.
 In some episodes, when the show was otherwise running a little long, the opening was trimmed down to:

 "This is the city.
 Los Angeles, California.
 I work here...
 I'm a cop."

 Though the "I'm a cop" conclusion to the opening narration was used in early episodes of the original series, several years in, the phrase was altered to: